monicagiraldochica/bash_tutorial/docs/math.md

 ### Comparing non-integers

-In order to compare non-integers you can use the awk function.
-This function will be studied more in detail in later chapters as it is mainly used for processing files and strings.
+In order to compare non-integers you can use `awk`.
+This function will be studied more in detail in [later chapters](./files2.md#awk) as it is mainly used for processing files and strings.
 But as this example shows, it can also be used to deal with numbers.

 ```bash
 $ awk 'BEGIN{ print (2.41==2.4) ? "equal" : "not equal" }'